YousseFarouk/YousseFarouk/README.md

 ## 👋 Hi, I'm Youssef

-A Data Analyst specializing in financial and sales analytics, focused on transforming raw data into actionable business insights.
+A Data Analyst focused on transforming raw data into actionable business insights.

 I build automated dashboards and reporting systems using Excel and Power Query to improve business decision-making and performance tracking.